 Many of the biggest DJs in the industry create their own music and handle many of the elements of song production from editing and mixing to sound engineering.
 Of course, in order to do this, you’ll need to have experience using music editing software programs.

-Why do DJs use headphones?
-If you’ve stayed with me this far, then you know that the main reason the DJ wears headphones is to cue and transition the upcoming track.
-But they can also wear headphones in order to block out the sound of the crowd and the club’s sound system.
+If you’ve stayed with me this far, then you know that the main reason DJs use headphones is to cue and transition the upcoming track.
+But they can also wear them in order to block out the sound of the crowd and the club’s sound system.